-- Water flows are at 2,500 cfs.
-Nymph fishing has been fair to good on caddis pupa and sowbug patterns.
-Fishing has slowed lately due to the growth of aquatic grass.
-A number of fishing spots have been choked off by the grass and anglers need to concentrate on the faster water.
+- Water flows are at 3,000 cfs.
+Nymph fishing has been fair to good on sowbugs, San Juan Worms, and caddis pupa.
+Anglers need to concentrate on the faster water because of the growth of aquatic grass.
 Fish a conventional nymph rig but reduce the distance between your strike indicator and flies (5' to 6').
-Or use a dry/dropper rig with a cicada or hopper pattern up, and a 30' dropper with a caddis pupa below.
-Black caddis are still hatching, along with Pale Olive Baetis (Pseudocloeon).
-Fish can be taken on caddis pupa patterns throughout the day.
-The best dry fly fishing has been in the afternoon or evening.
-Both Baetis duns and spinners can be on the water, so look closely.
-Guides have been fishing a caddis up, Baetis down setup in the afternoon.
+Or use a dry/dropper rig with a cicada or hopper pattern up, and a 30' dropper with a nymph below.
+Still a few fish eating hoppers.
+Black caddis hatch is basically over, but a few bugs around in the evening.
+A few Trico spinners in the morning hours and some Pale Olive Baetis in the afternoon.
+Fish can be taken on Tung Teaser or caddis pupa patterns throughout the day.
+They're probably eating the Tung Teaser as a drowned trico spinner.

 - Catch of the Week:

 - Fair nymph fishing.
 Some dry fly fishing on Tricos and Pale Olive Baetis.